brentahughes/pi_bot/README.md

 # pi_bot
-Remote Controlled and Autanomous bot written in golang using the EMBD framework
+Remote controlled and autonomous bot written in golang using the EMBD framework